Ready to read

 Scope and sequence

-The planned order for teaching reading skills and revisiting earlier skills.
+The planned order for teaching reading skills and returning to earlier skills for practice.

 High-frequency word

-Every word occurrence in the passage, including repeats.
+Each word occurrence in a passage, including repeated words.

-A word outside the selected focus, review bank, and allowed list that needs a deliberate decision.
+A word outside the selected focus, review patterns, and allowed list that needs a deliberate teacher decision.